-- C.1.1 The General Meeting appoints the Board members, and determines their term of office. - C.1.2 Eurobank presents in the annual financial report the Board membership, identifying each Independent Non-Executive Director.
-The Nomination Committee and/or the full Board considers which members qualify as Independent Non-Executive Directors and in this consideration apply independence criteria, focusing on substance rather than form.
-The independence criteria considered are those under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC.
-Subsequently, the Nomination Committee recommends to the Board the Independent Non-Executive Directors' appointment.
+C.1.1 The General Meeting appoints the Board members, and determines their term of office.

+C.1.2 The Bank presents in the annual financial report the Board membership, identifying each Independent Non-Executive Director.
+The Nomination Committee considers which members qualify as Independent Non-Executive Directors and in this consideration applies independence criteria under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC.